Krunklehorn/io-scene-gzrs2/README.md

 8. Save the image and overwrite the lightmap you previously saved to disk.
     * Make sure it's a PNG set to RGB at 16 bits!
 Blender likes to switch back to 8 all the time.
 It's annoying.
 9. Switch the image editor to your original, noisy lightmap and select "Image->Reload".
 Presto!
-10. Delete your bake mesh or set it's type to "None".
+10. Double check that your bake mesh's type is set to "None".
 11. Export and test.

 ### Bonus: Ambient Occlusion